Flared elastic waist gathered skirt pattern

 Step 3.
-Align the slevedges of the piece and sew together
+Align the selvedges of the fabric piece and sew together

-Keeping the selvedges together right sides together, sew them together with a seam allowance of atleast 1/2 inch.
+Keeping the selvedges together (right sides together); sew them together with a seam allowance of atleast 1/2 inch.
 Skirt is almost ready.
-Cutting the pattern is the most difficult part in this skirt
+Cutting the pattern is the most difficult part of this skirt

-The seams has to be pressed open with an iron, so that there is no bulk in the waistband or hems when you sew them.
+The seams have to be pressed open with an iron, so that there is no bulk in the waistband or hems when you sew them.

 Step 4.
 Sew the skirt waistband for elastic